Premier API companies, like Stripe, implement an additional expand parameter

 provide an extra query parameter.

-Now that we have motivated the utility of the expand
+Now that we have motivated the utility of the expand parameter, we should also

-is an array of strings passed to the
+clarify the way it works! expand is an array of strings passed to the

-requests and the request body of POST
+query parameters of GET requests and the request body of POST and DELETE

 requests.

-requests, arrays are encoded with the expand[]
+For GET requests, arrays are encoded with the expand[] scheme.
+For example,

-if the intent is to expand both user
+if the intent is to expand both user and rewards_program , the query

-parameters should be expand[]=user&expand[]=rewards_program
+parameters should be expand[]=user&expand[]=rewards_program.
+This will be

 interpreted as